Electro Glide in Blue

-Electro Glide in Blue is the second studio album by English electronic music group Apollo 440.
+Electro Glide in Blue is the second studio album by the English electronic music group Apollo 440.
 It was first released on 3 March 1997 in the United Kingdom by Stealth Sonic Recordings and Epic Records and on 9 September 1997 in the United States by 550 Music.
 The album features Charles Bukowski, Billy Mackenzie, and a tribute to Gene Krupa; all three of whom had died by the time of the album's release.
 Its title is a reference to the 1973 film Electra Glide in Blue.

-In popular culture

-"Stealth Mass in F#m" was played several times on BBC Radio 1 on 31 August 1997, when their regular schedule was suspended due to the death of Diana, Princess of Wales.

-The title track was featured on the soundtrack to the 1998 film Homegrown, and in episode 1 of Blue Jam.